Awakening Awareness: Integrating Vertical and Horizontal Processing via the Expressive Therapies Continuum

 differentiate between vertical and horizontal information processing as they relate to the integration of thoughts, feelings, and behaviors.

-identify the properties of the four (4) levels and six (6) components of the Expressive Therapies Continuum.
+identify properties of the one (1) dimension, three (3) levels, and six (6) components of the Expressive Therapies Continuum.

 describe how the Expressive Therapies Continuum can be used to develop treatment that promotes vertical as well as horizontal information processing for the purpose of reconciling issues.